-Reconnaissance surveys are most appropriately used to develop a historic context.
+The overall goal for a reconnaissance-level survey is to provide the SHPO Archaeologist with the basic information necessary to determine whether a project has the likelihood of affecting historic properties and if additional intensive survey is necessary.
+Reconnaissance surveys are best utilized to develop a historic context.
 They are also useful when there are multiple alternatives for a project location, or when it is necessary to assess the archaeological potential of areas that will not be immediately affected or subject to Section 106 requirements.